heisenberg01010/Text-Editor-In-C/README.md

 # Text-Editor-Using-C
-This a console-based text editor which is totally made using C.
+This a console-based text editor which is completely made using C.

 It has following features: